Dili: Initial Portuguese settlement

-In 1844 Timor, along with Macau and Solor, was removed from the jurisdiction of Portuguese India.
-A few years later in 1850, Portuguese Timor was removed from the jurisdiction of the governor of Macau, before being returned to the jurisdiction of Portuguese India in 1856.
+A revolt to the east led to the city being isolated in 1861; however, the revolt was defeated by the Portuguese and their Timorese allies.
 In 1863, Dili was declared a city (although the news may not have arrived to the city until the next year), and East Timor became directly subordinate to the Lisbon government.
 In 1866 the territory was again put under the jurisdiction of Macau.
-An 1887 mutiny in Dili led to the death of the Governor at the time.
+An 1887 mutiny in Dili led to the death of the governor at the time.
 The territory was separated from Macau for the last time in 1896, again coming directly under the jurisdiction of Lisbon, and becoming a full province in 1909.
 Another notable revolt took place in the years after the 1910 republican revolution in Portugal.
 The republican government downgraded the status of its overseas provinces to colonies.
 A civil government was established in 1913.
-As the administrative structures developed, Dili became part of the Dili municipality in 1940, the first municipal administration to be created.
-At the time the municipality was larger, including what is now the Aileu Municipality.